canonical/kernel-docs/docs/reference/glossary.md

   fixes for critical bugs, security vulnerabilities, and hardware enablement while ensuring the stability of the system.

-Unstable kernel
+unstable kernel
-  The linux-unstable kernel – similar to an "edge kernel" – is used for the latest Ubuntu kernel developments.
+  The linux-unstable kernel is used for the latest Ubuntu kernel developments.
   The unstable tree is primarily utilized by the development team and closely tracks the latest mainline kernel releases and {term}`SAUCE` patches.